tgres/tgres/README.md

 ### Current Status

+Jun 15 2017: Many big changes since March, most notably data point versioning and instoduction of ds_state and rra_state tables which contain frequently changed attributes as arrays, similar to the way data points are stored eliminating the need to update ds and rra tables, these are now essentially immutable.
+Ability to delete series with NOTIFY to Tgres to purge it from the cache.

 Mar 22 2017: Version 0.10.0b was tagged.
 This is our first beta (which is more stable than alpha).
 Please try it out, and take a minute to open an issue or even a PR if you see/fix any problems.
 Your feedback